-The entire European Governing Committee (see para.
-5) will be invited together with an IDNIYRA-NA representative.
+The entire European Governing Committee will be invited together with an European Technical Committee Member and an IDNIYRA-NA representative.
 Member countries unable to attend may nominate proxy votes by agreement to specific agenda items.
 Proxy votes are restricted to 2 absent member nations per attending nation.
 A quorum shall be a minimum of five National Secretaries or their appointed representatives (not including proxies).